Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

 The deployment of an autonomous, self-evolving system provided several critical insights into the future of recommendation system engineering, ranging from the practical considerations essential for production stability (\textbf{L1}-\textbf{L3}) to the transformative reasoning power unlocked by an agentic system (\textbf{L4}-\textbf{L5}).

 \begin{itemize} \item \textbf{L1: Delta-based vs. Full Configuration Generation} The validity of proposals was significantly enhanced when the agent was tasked with generating a delta against the production file rather than the entire configuration file.
-Requesting the complete configuration often led to hallucinations where the model would omit essential but unchanged parameters or introduce syntax errors. \item \textbf{L2: Enforcing Diversity via Prompt Tuning} Absent explicit instructions, the agent exhibited a strong bias toward safe, incremental changes, effectively collapsing into a mode of minor hyperparameter tuning (e.g., proposing "learning rate 0.1" followed immediately by "learning rate 0.11").
-To counteract this, it was critical to prompt the agent to "balance exploration, exploitation, and innovation", forcing it to attempt the leaps necessary for significant gains. \item \textbf{L3: The Cold Start Problem} The agent struggles when the Experiment Journal is empty.
-Without past trials, it tends to propose generic textbook improvements.
-The system improves markedly after a warm start period, allowing the agent to ground its hypotheses in past learnings. \item \textbf{L4: Semantic Reasoning vs. Numerical Tuning} While traditional AutoML excels at fine-tuning scalars like learning rates, our results show that the highest leverage in mature systems comes from structural and semantic mutations.
-For example, the Reward persona's ability to redefine the business logic of success provided innovations that purely numerical tuning could never achieve. \item \textbf{L5: Generalizability Across Recommendation Surfaces} A critical question for any autonomous framework is transferability: can the agent adapt to new environments without re-engineering?
+Requesting the complete configuration often led to hallucinations where the model would omit essential but unchanged parameters or introduce syntax errors.
+Furthermore, we find delta-based generation to offer a decisive advantage in context management.
+Because deltas are compact, we can attach $\Theta(100)$ items from past history as context to each prompt.
+In contrast, existing methods like AlphaEvolve must aggressively trim context because it is not feasible to include that much history when the complete files are large. \item \textbf{L2: Enforcing Diversity via Prompt Tuning} Absent explicit instructions, the agent exhibited a strong bias toward safe, incremental changes, effectively collapsing into a mode of minor hyperparameter tuning (e.g., proposing "learning rate 0.1" followed immediately by "learning rate 0.11").
+To counteract this, it was critical to prompt the agent to "balance exploration, exploitation, and innovation", forcing it to attempt the leaps necessary for significant gains. \item \textbf{L3: Importance of Warm Start} The ability to nominate good configurations is highly dependent on the density of the Experiment Journal.
+Without past trials, the agent tends to propose generic textbook improvements.
+To jumpstart the discovery, we warm-start the Offline Agent's daily run with the best $K$ findings from the preceding day, allowing the agent to ground its reasoning in past learnings. \item \textbf{L4: Semantic Reasoning vs. Numerical Tuning} While traditional AutoML excels at tuning scalars, our results show that the highest leverage in mature systems comes from structural and semantic mutations.
+For example, the Reward persona's ability to redefine the reward provided innovations that purely numerical tuning could never achieve. \item \textbf{L5: Generalizability Across Recommendation Surfaces} A critical question for any autonomous framework is transferability: can the agent adapt to new environments without re-engineering?
 We deployed the same dual-agent architecture to a different YouTube recommendation surface with a completely different feature schema, training dataset, and model configuration.
-Despite these differences, the agents successfully adapted to the new context within the first few iterations, generated valid hypotheses, and increased north star metrics.
+Despite these differences, the agents successfully adapted to the new context within the first few iterations, generated valid hypotheses, and increased north star metrics (Table~\ref{tab:online_summary_2}).
 This confirms that our framework optimizes the process of discovery rather than memorizing a specific dataset, suggesting strong potential for generalization across the broader family of recommendation systems. \end{itemize}